Skip to content

 June is a significant month for our blind veterans and the wider military community.

-The 14 June is the anniversary of the end of the Falklands War - the first military action since the Second World War that utilised all elements of the Armed Forces and left some of those involved in need of our support.
+Then on 14 June we commemorate the end of the Falklands War, the first major military conflict since WWII to involve all branches of the Armed Forces, leaving veterans in need of our lifelong support.

 Get involved